You are listening to the Sean Hannity Radio Show Podcast.

 Pyongyang sure to suffer the greatest losses.

-You know, the president's also responding to Putin with F-35 fighters after Putin, U.S. Uh Air Force dispatching F-35A fighters to Estonia to reassure their European allies days after Russian bombers flew near the coast of Alaska.
+You know, the president's also responding to Putin with F-35 fighters after Putin, U.S. Air Force dispatching F-35A fighters to Estonia to reassure their European allies days after Russian bombers flew near the coast of Alaska.

 It's definitely getting ugly out there.

-The U.S. has also moved the Thad anti-missile systems to South Korea and uh deployment to South Korea, triggering protests from villagers and criticism from China, but what are we supposed to do?
+The U.S. has also moved the Thad anti-missile systems to South Korea and deployment to South Korea, triggering protests from villagers and criticism from China.

-Apparently Russia, too, is ready to send ground troops to Syria.
+Apparently, Russia, too, is ready to send ground troops to Syria.

 Japan is now, because they're obviously in such close proximity to North Korea, they're warning their citizens they might have only 10 minutes to prepare for a North Korean missile.